 Dan Paz is an artist and educator who explores the labor of digital imaging production as a collaborative site where the intersections of the image-idea and lived experience are produced and contested.
 Through videos, photography, and sculptural projects that query the ability of documentary processes to be manipulated—to be multiplied and replicated, stopped and started, rewound and advanced—Dan works within the impossibilities of absolute replication to question the very ability of the image to truly represent.

-Dan’s work has been shown in international and national galleries, including Fabrica de Arte Cubano, Havana Cuba; I’m with you at Hayward Gallery London, UK; 4th Annual Camaguey Video Festival in Camaguey, Cuba; Band of Outsiders curated by Catherine Sullivan at CAA Media Lab in NY, NY; Immigrant/Emigrant at Angels Gate Cultural Center curated by Lara Bullock in San Pedro, CA; In Chicago, IL: Your body is a Battleground at Weinberg Newton Gallery, Making Chances, curated by Lorelei Stewart and John Neff, Gallery 400; The Square Root of Pi(e), curated by Alexandria Eregbu at Chicago Artist’s Coalition; Queering a New Reality at The Museum of Contemporary Art; Brown Paper Wrapper at Center for the Study of Race, Politics and Culture Archetype Drift at Johalla Projects curated by Jason Lazarus; The Great Refusal:Taking on New Queer Aesthetics at The Gene Siskel Film Center; Pillowtalk at Peregrine Program curated by Natalie Schuh and Stevie Greco, IL; Eyeball Witness at Roots and Culture Contemporary curated by Scott Wolniak; Loneliness Chapel at Reva and David Logan Center.
+Dan’s work has been exhibited in international and national galleries and screenings, including Fabrica de Arte Cubano, Havana Cuba; I’m with you at Hayward Gallery London, UK; 4th Annual Camaguey Video Festival in Camaguey, Cuba; Band of Outsiders curated by Catherine Sullivan at CAA Media Lab in NY, NY; Immigrant/Emigrant at Angels Gate Cultural Center curated by Lara Bullock in San Pedro, CA; In Chicago, IL: Your body is a Battleground at Weinberg Newton Gallery, Making Chances, curated by Lorelei Stewart and John Neff, Gallery 400; The Square Root of Pi(e), curated by Alexandria Eregbu at Chicago Artist’s Coalition; Queering a New Reality at The Museum of Contemporary Art; Brown Paper Wrapper at Center for the Study of Race, Politics and Culture Archetype Drift at Johalla Projects curated by Jason Lazarus; The Great Refusal:Taking on New Queer Aesthetics at The Gene Siskel Film Center; Pillowtalk at Peregrine Program curated by Natalie Schuh and Stevie Greco, IL; Eyeball Witness at Roots and Culture Contemporary curated by Scott Wolniak; Loneliness Chapel at Reva and David Logan Center.
 Solo exhibitions include Roots & Culture contemporary Art Space and The Franklin Gallery in Chicago, IL, In 2010, Dan was the recipient of the Ann Metzger National Award for Prints, in addition to the recipient of the Links Hall Link Up grant for the co-creation of the project Arte no es fácil.
 In 2012, Dan received The John D. and Catherine T. MacArthur’s Connection grant for Arte no es fácil.
 Dan has published twice with the art journal, Shifter Magazine and has work compiled in the collection of video art, Eyeball Witness.
 In 2015, Dan co-created and hosted the symposium and exhibitions titled Art Present: Mapping space that could return to earth again at the 12th Havana Biennial.